 Docker Deployment

-Docker is the Phase 1 container runtime for AEGIS.
+Docker is a supported container runtime for AEGIS agent execution.
 The orchestrator communicates with Docker via the bollard Rust library (Docker API over the Unix socket).
-This page covers production Docker deployment, container lifecycle, and the NFS volume mounting model.
+This page covers Docker Engine setup for local development, agent container lifecycle, and the NFS volume mounting model.

 Prerequisites

-• The AEGIS daemon process has read/write access to /var/run/docker.sock
+- The AEGIS daemon process has read/write access to

 Docker Socket Access